pkg-size/action/README.md

 ## 👨🏻‍🏫 Examples

 <details>
-  <summary><strong>Set a custom build command to produce distribution assets</strong></summary>
+  <summary><strong>Set a custom command to build</strong></summary>
   <br>

-By default, pkg-size-action detects whether `npm run build` works.
+The default behavior detects whether `npm run build` exists.
 If not, it assumes your repo doesn't have a build step and won't even install dependencies.

-If your repo has a different build script, specify one via `build-command`.
-Disable producing a build by passing in `false`.
+If your repo has a different build script, specify one with `build-command`.
+Disable building by passing in `false`.

 ```yaml
 name: Package Size Report